Sugar is a simple, edible, crystalline carbohydrate that comes in many different forms. All variations have a sweet flavor.

 Added sugars should make up no more than 5 percent of our daily energy intake.

 Added sugar supplies no extra nutritional value to a meal, and our bodies do not need it to function.
 It serves only to add calories to our daily energy intake, and unused calories are turned into fat and extra weight.

 Sugar also has a corrosive effect on the teeth and can cause tooth decay and gum disease.

-Diabetics can consume sugar, but people with diabetes are recommended to consume no more than 25 g daily.
-This is half the recommended amount for those without diabetes.
+Diabetics can consume sugar, but people with diabetes are recommended to consume no more than

 As exercise uses the excess calories generated by added sugar, its intake is less harmful, though still not advisable, as part of a balanced diet and active lifestyle.